Pumpkin Spice Cold Foam: Starbucks Copycat Recipe

 Directions

-1. Shake the canned coconut milk to mix the cream and liquid parts.
+1. Shake the canned coconut milk for 20 seconds to mix the cream and liquid parts.

 2. In a mug, combine coconut milk, oat milk, pumpkin puree, maple syrup, pumpkin pie spice, and vanilla extract.
 Use a handheld milk frother to blend until smooth.